 We’ll start with the one we hear most often, even from the most experienced world travelers.

-#1: Japan is Insanely Expensive
+1. Japan is Very Expensive

 By far one of the most common and pervasive myths about Japan is that it’s prohibitively expensive.